ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+1SC0 when thegrave of Ifogcrwaa opened
+and not a fragment of his remains&#x27; could
+be found.
+The root of an adjacent apple
 tree has been pushed downward in a
 sloping direction and nearly a straight
 course toward the precise spot that had